 Felix “Doc” Blanchard was born in McColl, South Carolina.
 Doc’s father, Felix Blanchard, graduated from Saint Stanislaus in 1915.
 He was one of the first big names in athletics from Saint Stanislaus.
 After graduating, he played football for Tulane and became a medical doctor.
 Blanchard, nicknamed “Doc” because of his father’s occupation, attended from the sixth to twelfth grade and excelled at all sports.

 He played four varsity seasons for the Rocks from 1938-41.
 As a senior, Blanchard led Saint Stanislaus to an undefeated season and the Gulf Coast Championship.
 The team played Jesuit High School in the annual Toy Bowl in New Orleans following the season.
 During his senior season, Blanchard was a 1,000-yard rusher and scored 165 points as he also kicked, punted, and played defense for the Rocks.
 He was named to the All-Gulf Coast team for his play.

 Doc Blanchard was recruited to play football by Army, Fordham, and Notre Dame, among others, but chose to play for North Carolina, in part because its coach, Jim Tatum, was his mother’s cousin.
-Because NCAA rules at the time did not allow freshman to play varsity, Blanchard played with the freshman team.
+Because NCAA rules at the time did not allow freshmen to play varsity, Blanchard played with the freshman team.

 Doc decided to enlist in the United States Army in 1943.
 He was stationed in New Mexico with a chemical-warfare unit until enrolling at West Point Military Academy in 1944.

 During his three years of playing football at West Point, Army compiled an undefeated 27-0-1 record and won three national championships.